 - 1. Read General Rules. - 2.
-Livestock Sale will be held Monday at 7:00 p.m. - 3.
-Any livestock exhibitor may sell only one market beef, one market lamb, one market hog, or one dairy basket in the livestock sale, if eligible by weight. - 4.
+Livestock Sale will be held Monday at 6:30 p.m. - Any livestock exhibitor may sell only one market animal in the livestock sale, if eligible by weight and sale requirements - 4.
 Exhibitor must have met the livestock sale requirements for the current year. - 5.
 Any animal being sold MUST be shown in a market class - 6.
 Sale -- 4-Hers wishing to sell market lamb(s) at auction or floor must notify department superintendent by 30 minutes following conclusion of show.
 4-Hers wishing to sell market goat(s) at auction or floor must notify department superintendent by 30 minutes following conclusion of show.
 4-Hers wishing to sell market hog at auction must notify department superintendents by 30 minutes following conclusion of show.
-4-Hers wishing to sell market hog at auction must notify department superintendents by 30 minutes following conclusion of show.
-4-Hers wishing to sell market hog at auction must notify department superintendents by 30 minutes following conclusion of show.
 4-Hers wishing to sell market beef at auction must notify department superintendent no later than 30 minutes after conclusion of beef show.
 Animal(s) entered in the auction (or floor) may not be withdrawn or changed at the end of the 30 minute period after the conclusion of the Beef Show on Saturday.
 (Exception: Underweight animals not qualifying for auction may withdraw if their floor price is less than floor price for auction animals.) - 7.
-Sale order: The Grand Champion and Reserve Grand Champion (if selling) will sell first and second.
-The remainder of sale order will be selling blue ribbon animals of the species first, followed by red, then white ribbon placings.
+Sale order: The Grand Champion, Reserve Grand Champion, 3rd Overall, 4th Overall and 5th Overall (if selling) will sell first, second, third, fourth and fifth.
+The remainder of sale order will be selling purple ribbon animals of the species first, blue ribbon animals of the species second, followed by red, then white ribbon placings. - 8.
+A Reno County FFA member who is a 4-H Member in another county may not sell animals in both counties.
+As well as a Reno County 4-H member who is an FFA member in another county may not sell animals in both counties.
+If the exhibitor has sold or plans to sell an animal in the other county they will not be allowed to sell at the Reno County Livestock Sale. - 9.
+4-H checks will be held at the Extension Office.
+An email will be sent out when the checks arrive.
+A personal thank you MUST BE WRITTEN and turned into the Extension Office before checks will be given to 4-Her's.
+Checks must be picked up and a thank you written to each buyer with in two weeks of receiving the email that checks are in the office. - Anyone wanting to participate in the beef carcass class need to contact the beef superintendents.